In 1950 a publisher called Eugene Reynal assumed nobody would read The Catcher in the Rye.

 Precedent didn’t come into it.

-But nobody asked for his opinion.
+But nobody asked the intern for an opinion.

 Assumed knowledge killed off a strong idea.